 Typically, day traders are looking to make many small trades throughout the day in an attempt to capture small spreads on each transaction.
 Day traders often take advantage of minute-by-minute moves in a security to find an attractive buy price, and when the market has firmed up they look to sell the security, sometimes only minutes later.

-Here are the best online brokers for day trading in August:
+Best online brokers for day trading in October:

 - Fidelity – Best overall